-Citrus grown like Citrus nobilis, Citrus reticulate selayar, Citrus var reticulate var keprok citrus which is susceptible to CVPD disease in fact contain CVPD^r fragments are genes indicated to provide resistance to CVPD disease in citrus plants such as Triphacia trifoliata Citrus aurantifolia and var seedless containing CVPD^r gene so it becomes difficult to explain the mechanism of CVPD disease attacks against citrus crops.
+Citrus grown like Citrus nobilis, Citrus reticulate var selayar, Citrus reticulate var keprok citrus which is susceptible to CVPD disease in fact contain CVPD^r fragments are genes indicated to provide resistance to CVPD disease in citrus plants such as Triphacia trifoliata and Citrus aurantifolia var seedless containing CVPDr gene so it becomes difficult to explain the mechanism of CVPD disease attacks against citrus crops.
 Table 1. shows that resistant T. trifoliate and C. aurantifolia var seedless have resistance to CVPD, but the cultured citrus that also contains CVPD^r DNA fragments susceptible to CVPD disease.

-This difference in resistance causes differences in deficiencies plant to nutrients.
+This difference in resistance causes differences plant deficiencies nutrients.
 Based on the visual symptoms of nutrient balance is an important factor in describing the symptoms of deficiency and caused by more than one particular nutrient.
 Samples showing CVPD symptoms did not all yield DNA bands of L. asiaticus bacteria but from all samples showed a nutrient deficiency of certain minerals (Wirawan, et al., 2017).
 This means that the lack of nutrients on the soil and causing soil fertility decreased so that nutrient needs required citrus crops are not met then the occurrence of deficiency or by infection of other organisms, as shown in table 2.